Significance-based Estimation-of-Distribution Algorithms: Run Time Results for and

-We show that the frequencies are set to $1 - 1/n$ sequentially from the most significant bit position to the least significant, that is, from left to right.
-With high probability, no frequency is decreased until the optimization process is finished.
+We show that the frequencies are set to $1 - 1/n$ sequentially from the most significant bit position to the least significant, that is, from left to right. w.h.p., no frequency is decreased until the optimization process is finished.
 Thus, a frequency~$\tau_i$ will stay at~$1/2$ until all of the frequencies to its left are set to $1 - 1/n$.
-Then~$\tau_i$ will become relevant for selection, as all of the frequencies left to it will only sample~$1$s with high probability.
+Then~$\tau_i$ will become relevant for selection, as all of the frequencies left to it will only sample~$1$s w.h.p.
 This results in a significant surplus of~$1$s being saved at position~$i$, and~$\tau_i$ will be set to $1 - 1/n$ within $O(\log n)$ iterations and remain there.
 Then frequency~$\tau_{i + 1}$ becomes relevant for selection.
 As we need to set~$n$ frequencies to $1 - 1/n$, we get a run time of $O(n \log n)$.

 \begin{theorem} Consider the \sigcGA (Alg.~\ref{alg:adaptiveEDA}) with $\varepsilon > 12$ being a constant.
-Its run time on \LO is $O(n \log n)$ with high probability and in expectation. \end{theorem} \begin{proof} We split this proof into two parts and start by showing that the run time is $O(n \log n)$ with high probability.
+Its run time on \LO is $O(n \log n)$ w.h.p. and in expectation. \end{theorem} \begin{proof} We split this proof into two parts and start by showing that the run time is $O(n \log n)$ w.h.p.
 Then we prove the expected run time.

-\textbf{Run time with high probability.} For the first part of the proof, we consider the first $O(n \log n)$ iterations of the \sigcGA and condition on the event that no frequency decreases during this time, i.e., no (false) significance of $0$s is detected.
-Note that, for any position $i \in [n]$, the probability of saving a $1$ in $H_i$ is at least $\tau_i$, as the selection with respect to \LO has a bias for $1$s.
-Thus, by Corollary~\ref{cor:noFrequenciesDrop}, the probability that at least one frequency decreases during $O(n \log n)$ iterations is at most $O(n^{2 - \varepsilon/3}\log^2 n)$, which is, as $\varepsilon > 12$, in $O(n^{-\varepsilon'})$, for an $\varepsilon' > 2$.
-Thus, with high probability, no frequency decreases during $O(n \log n)$ iterations.
+\textbf{Run time w.h.p.} For the first part of the proof, we consider the first $O(n \log n)$ iterations of the \sigcGA and condition on the event that no frequency decreases during this time, i.e., no (false) significance of $0$s is detected.
+Since, for any position $i \in [n]$ in \LO, having a~$1$ is always at least as good as having a~$0$, a~$1$ is saved in~$H_i$ with a probability of at least $\tau_i$.
+Hence, by Corollary~\ref{cor:noFrequenciesDrop}, no frequency decreases in the first $O(n \log n)$ iterations with a probability of at least $1 - O(n^{2 - \varepsilon/3}\log^2 n)$.
+As $\varepsilon > 12$, for an $\varepsilon' > 2$, this probability is at least $1 - O(n^{-\varepsilon'})$, which is w.h.p.
+In the following, we condition on this event.